The Blind Leading The Blind

 What I noticed when I was teaching Chad was that you don’t have to always worry about form and perfection.
 At the very least, don’t be discouraged by it.
 Those things will come in time, but the fish are out there now.

 Using the fish as a goal to learn is certainly more rewarding.
-By all means, grab a friend that knows the basics, get out in a jon boat that has a time limit, and catch some fish you can practice hook sets on.
+By all means, grab a friend who knows the basics, get out in a jon boat that has a time limit, and catch some fish you can practice hook sets on.

 About Alyssa Lloyd